 Bank Regulation/Supervision and Bank Auditing

-We investigate how overlapping activities of bank regulators and supervisors and bank auditors influence banks’ internal control quality, auditor-client contracting (audit fees and audit effort), and financial statement reliability.
-Using material weaknesses in internal controls as a proxy for internal control quality, we find that banks exhibit fewer internal control problems than do nonbanks.
-Using audit fees, earnings announcement lags and audit report lags as alternative proxies for audit effort, we find that auditors expend less effort in audits of banks than in audits of nonbanks.
-Despite the lower audit effort, we find that banks report fewer and less severe restatements of prior period financial statements than do nonbanks, suggesting that the aggregate efforts of bank regulators/supervisors and bank auditors generate more reliable financial reporting by banks.
-A notable implication of our study is that bank regulation and supervision alter the auditor-client contracting equilibrium, with a notable benefit being an increase in banks’ financial reporting quality.
+We investigate how the overlapping activities of bank regulators/supervisors and bank auditors influence banks’ internal control quality, the effort expended by bank auditors, and banks’ financial statement reliability.
+Using material weaknesses in internal controls as the proxy for internal control quality, we find that banks exhibit fewer internal control problems than do comparable nonbank financial firms.
+Using audit fees and earnings announcement lags as proxies for audit effort, we find that auditors expend less effort in audits of banks than in audits of nonbanks.
+Using restatements of financial statements as the proxy for financial statement reliability, we find that banks’ financial reports are more reliable than those of nonbanks.
+Collectively, our findings suggest that, despite lower auditor effort, the aggregate efforts of bank regulators/supervisors and bank auditors yield enhanced internal control and more reliable financial reporting by banks than by nonbanks.

 Keywords: Banks, auditing, audit effort, regulation, supervision, internal controls, material misstatements, accounting